People's Art Fair: Winter Edition

 The People’s Art Fair is a platform and celebration of local creativity, featuring established Bristol artists alongside bright young talent exhibiting for the first time, and with pieces celebrating everyday beauty; or exploring issues of race or gender; challenging power dynamics; or capturing a fantasy on canvas, this show is guaranteed to offer up something for everyone.

-Artists: Alfa, Amy Vans, Annie Rose, Badgrl Ruru, Beautiful Things in Foreign Lands, Bev Milward, Britta Glass Art, Cassidy Grace, Charlotte Harris, Colin Moody, Dan Petley, Daniel Jones, Disphoria Art, DNT, Domino Project, Extempore Art, Gazu, Georgie, gHOSTbOY, Hola, Kat Hall, Kes Draws Fights, Klaudia Guzak , Lazulimoon, Lee Ellis, Lisa Furness, Lisa Travers, Lyndsay Grant-Muller, Maryem Meddeb, Mez, Mr Sleven, Object…, Octopus Odyssey, Oshii, Phil Constable, Raluca Bobis, Rocio E Bucheli, Stella Macarthur, Stokes Croft China, Zamzam, Zed in the Clouds, Zlyzab and more.
+Artists: Alfa, Amy Vans, Anita Lanzetta, Annie Rose, Badgrl Ruru, Beautiful Things in Foreign Lands, Bev Milward, Britta Glass Art, Cassidy Grace, Colin Moody, Dan Petley, Daniel Jones, Disphoria Art, DNT, Domino Project, Extempore Art, Gazu, Hasan Kamil, Hola, Kes Draws Fights, Klaudia Guzak , Lazulimoon, Lisa Furness, Lisa Travers, Lyndsay Grant-Muller, Maryem Meddeb, Mez, Mr Sleven, Object…, Octopus Odyssey, Oshii, Pablo, Phil Constable, Raluca Bobis, Rocio E Bucheli, Stella Macarthur, Stokes Croft China, Zamzam, Zed in the Clouds, Zlyzab and more.

 Meet The Artists